Ph.D., History, University of Oxford, 2017

 My research interests include African-American political thought, social movements, and the politics of race, class, and gender across the African diaspora.

 Rose Chantiluke, Brian Kwoba, and Athinangamso Nkopo, eds., Rhodes Must Fall: The Struggle to Decolonize the Racist Heart of Empire.
-Chicago: University of Chicago Press, 2018.
+London: Zed Books, 2018.

 Journal article, "Teacher and Disciple: Hubert Harrison and the Garvey Movement" (forthcoming).